Sporadic group

-In mathematics, a sporadic group is one of the 26 exceptional groups found in the classification of finite simple groups.
+In the mathematical classification of finite simple groups, there are a number of groups which do not fit into any infinite family.
+These are called the sporadic simple groups, or the sporadic finite groups, or just the sporadic groups.

 A simple group is a group G that does not have any normal subgroups except for the trivial group and G itself.
-The classification theorem states that the list of finite simple groups consists of 18 countably infinite families plus 26 exceptions that do not follow such a systematic pattern.
+The mentioned classification theorem states that the list of finite simple groups consists of 18 countably infinite families plus 26 exceptions that do not follow such a systematic pattern.
 These 26 exceptions are the sporadic groups.
-They are also known as the sporadic simple groups, or the sporadic finite groups.
-Because it is not strictly a group of Lie type, the Tits group is sometimes regarded as a sporadic group, in which case there would be 27 sporadic groups.
+The Tits group is sometimes regarded as a sporadic group because it is not strictly a group of Lie type, in which case there would be 27 sporadic groups.

-The monster group is the largest of the sporadic groups, and all but six of the other sporadic groups are subquotients of it.
+The monster group, or friendly giant, is the largest of the sporadic groups, and all but six of the other sporadic groups are subquotients of it.

 Names

-Five of the sporadic groups were discovered by Mathieu in the 1860s and the other 21 were found between 1965 and 1975.
+Five of the sporadic groups were discovered by Émile Mathieu in the 1860s and the other twenty-one were found between 1965 (J1) and 1975 (J4).
 Several of these groups were predicted to exist before they were constructed.
 Most of the groups are named after the mathematician(s) who first predicted their existence.
 The full list is: